 In the last 130 years, fossil fuel extraction and consumption has led to increase of global temperature.
 Daily CO2 emission levels stand at 406.47 ppm (parts per million globally) and with population increasing (7.7 bn in 2019), pollution: which is causing climate change will surely show much severe results in the near future.
 Research shows that in 2018, CO2 emissions have increased by 2.7 % in 2018 as compared to 2017 YoY basis.
 Research shows that continuing with fossil fuel consumption will increase CO2 emissions from 32.3 billion (in 2012) to nearly 35.6 billion metric tons (by 2020).
 Understanding the present situation and the future if we continue to use fossil fuel, the world is opting for green energy transition.

 Global energy related CO2 emissions are estimated to increase at an average of 1.0% from 2012 to 2040.
 Data indicates estimated increase in emissions in countries like- Mexico and Chile by 1.1%/year and 1.0%/year increase in South Korea.
 While estimated increase in CO2 emission in the US showed 0.3%/year increase, EU stood just behind them with 0.2%/year increase in CO2 emissions.
-From 2012 to 2040, Asia is suspected to 59% growth in CO2 emissions and India is suspected to show 2.7%/year increase in CO2 emissions from 2012 to 2040.
-This presents a significant threat to the whole world, and clearly urges for a much faster approach towards green energy transition.
+From 2012 to 2040, Asia is suspected to show 59% growth in CO2 emissions while India is suspected to show 2.7%/year increase in the same time frame.
+This presents a significant threat to our nation and the whole world, and clearly urges for a much faster approach towards green energy transition.

 The Relation: Why Solar Energy?